-- Mix up a mild solution of white vinegar and water in a separate container: We use about 1 TBSP vinegar for every cup of water.
+- Mix up a mild solution of white vinegar and water in a separate container: We use 1-2 TBSP vinegar for every cup of water.

 - Over a sink or large plastic tub, use a natural bristle brush to bring the vinegar and water solution up to your boot/shoe and scrub gently.

 - Once you have gently scrubbed your entire boot/shoe with the vinegar and water solution, you will need to rinse it with clean water.
 Again, use your brush to bring the water up to the boot/shoe.